New York College Costs 2026

 - 1Start at a community college.
 At $5,400/year, completing your first two years at a NY community college before transferring can save $5,600 compared to starting at a public university.

 - 2Apply for state financial aid early.
 New York state aid programs have limited funding.
-File your FAFSA as soon as it opens on October 1 to maximize your eligibility.
+File the FAFSA as soon as it is available for the award year and confirm state, institutional, and scholarship priority deadlines.

 - 3Earn credits in high school.
 AP, IB, and dual enrollment programs let you earn college credit before enrolling, potentially saving a full semester or more of tuition.

 - 4Graduate on time.
 Each extra year costs $24,000 at a public school.
-Only 62% of students at NY public universities graduate in 4 years—plan your course schedule carefully.
+A 62% public-university completion benchmark means course sequencing, advising, transfer-credit checks, and major selection matter.

 - 5Consider living off-campus.
 Room and board averages $15,800/year.
 Off-campus housing or living at home can significantly reduce this expense depending on local rental markets.